Generic name: testosterone injection [ tes-TOS-ter-one ]

 - stomach pain, constipation, increased thirst or urination, muscle pain or weakness, joint pain, confusion, and feeling tired or restless; or

 - upper stomach pain, itching, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes).

 Women receiving testosterone may develop male characteristics, which could be irreversible if treatment is continued.
 Call your doctor at once if you notice any of these signs of excess testosterone:

 male-pattern hair growth (such as on the chin or chest);

-Less serious testosterone side effects may include:
+Common testosterone side effects (in men or women) may include:

 numbness or tingly feeling; or